tobozo/M5Stack-SD-Updater/README.md

 ## ABOUT

 - **M5Stack-SD-Updater is an [Platform.io](https://platformio.org/lib/show/2575/M5Stack-SD-Updater)/[Arduino library](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) for [M5Stack](http://m5stack.com/) or [Odroid-Go](https://forum.odroid.com/viewtopic.php?t=31705) to package your apps on a SD card and load them from a menu such as the [default SD Menu example](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu) of this project or [@lovyan03](https://github.com/lovyan03)'s [Treeview based SD Menu](https://github.com/lovyan03/M5Stack_LovyanLauncher).

 For a Micropython compatible version of this library, see the [M5Stack_MicroPython  custom_sdupdater](https://github.com/ciniml/M5Stack_MicroPython/tree/custom_sdupdater)**

+For a boot based launcher see the [@bmorcelli's Launcher](https://github.com/bmorcelli/Launcher).

-- It is inspired by gamebuino, however it does not use a modified bootloader.
+- M5Stack-SD-Updater is inspired by gamebuino, however it does not use a modified bootloader.

 - [Video demonstration](https://www.youtube.com/watch?v=myQfeYxyc3o)